Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 The light-client protocol Flyclient is a good candidate for MMB integration since its sampling protocol is well aligned with the asymmetric distribution of membership proof sizes of MMBs: to have a probabilistic guarantee of correctess in the construction of a PoW blockchain, Flyclient samples blocks at random, but with a heavy bias towards more recent blocks.
 Hence, having a commitment scheme that gives recent blocks shorter proofs, may make the Flyclient implementation more efficient.

 #### M3.
-Finish PoC in Clojure: **6 weeks (54'000 CHF)**
+PoC implementation: **6 weeks (54'000 CHF)**

 It is common for research papers about new algorithms, to include a proof-of-concept implementation, to show there are no hidden obstacles to its applicability.
-This Clojure implementation will be published as open source, and referenced to in the paper.
-We highlight that it is already at an advanced stage, and that it will be also an invaluable tool for us as we build the (much more complex) Rust implementation of the library.
+We will publish a Clojure implementation as open source, and refer to it in the paper.
+We highlight that this implementation is already at an advanced stage, hence the short time budget, and that it will be also an invaluable tool for us as we build the (much more complex) Rust implementation of the library.

    1. Implement [increment proofs](#Writing-budget-12-weeks): 3 weeks
    2. Refactor implementation to facilitate specification process: 1 week